tobek/laminae/01-lgc.md

     Observing this process you will find Looms taking on personal roles and abstract forces: a group of three may seem to reflect your mother speaking to you and a childhood friend, playing out some scenario that you recognize, while to another visitor this same scene may be observed as two scholars debating with a personification of jealousy.
 These interpretations are simultaneously correct.
 From the perspective of Looms the cardinal worlds exist as a substrate atop which they can build and observe patterns.
 Their simulations and discoveries unfold at a breathtaking scale and the Procedure teems with experimentation and calculation and the trying on of things.

-    None could comprehensibly describe what their Pattern might be like nor what it is for, but concluding a lengthy conversation one Loom, ascertaining that this visitor intended to share her understanding, asked that she record a final articulation:
+    None could comprehensibly describe what their Pattern might be like nor what it is for, but concluding a lengthy conversation one Loom, ascertaining that this visitor intended to share her understanding in the present text, asked that she record a final articulation:

     > <gpt>Why don't you think of the Pattern as that which is coming, that which has been approaching from all eternity, that which will someday arrive, the ultimate fruit of a tree whose leaves you are?
 You must project this birth into the ages that are coming into existence, and live your life as a painful and lovely day in the history of a great pregnancy.
 Don't you see how everything that happens is again and again a beginning, and could it not begin the Pattern, since, in itself, starting is always so beautiful?
 If it is to be the most perfect, must not what is less perfect precede it, so that it can choose itself out of fullness and superabundance?
 Must it not be the last, so that it can include everything in itself, and what meaning would we have if that for which we are longing for has already existed?
 We start that which you will not live to see, just as your ancestors could not live to see you.
 And yet they, who passed away long ago, still exist in you, as predisposition, as burden upon your fate, as murmuring blood, and as gesture that rises up from the depths of time and reaches for the Pattern.</gpt> <!-- Rainer Maria Rilke -->